-- 1. The IHSA and the Illinois State Police wish to remind you that drivers who use hand-held devices are four times more likely to get into crashes serious enough to injure themselves.
-Distractions cause infractions! - 2.
-Looking to match this event on-demand?
-Visit www.IHSA.tv to order and download a digital copy any time.
-The IHSA.TV broadcast of every performance from the 2022 IHSA Competitive Cheerleading State Finals is available at www.IHSA.tv. - 3.
-The official I-H-S-A State Final apparel souvenirs are on sale only here at \\\\\\.
+1. Looking to watch this event on-demand?
+Visit NFHSNetwork.com to order and download a digital copy any time.
+The IHSA.TV broadcast of every performance from the 2022-23 IHSA Competitive Cheerleading State Finals is available at NFHSNetwork.com.

+2. The official I-H-S-A State Final merchandise is on sale here at .
 Fans may choose from T-shirts, sweatshirts, shorts, hats, and a variety of State Final Apparel.
-Stop by the Minerva Sportswear Souvenir booth to pick up your Official IHSA State Final merchandise.
+Stop by the Minerva Promotions Official IHSA State Final Souvenir booth to shop for your favorite items, or skip the line and buy online at www.ihsastate.com.